An array of brightly-colored eye-healthy vegetables, such as citrus and carrots, laying on a wooden counter.

 Selenium

-Selenium is another trace mineral that your body uses to fight off infections and increase your future immunity.
-Selenium’s ability to neutralize free radicals may prevent damage to your lens and macula.
-It’s been reported that sufferers of glaucoma often have low selenium levels.
-Selenium may also help your body absorb the very important vitamin E. Fish, red meats, chicken, liver, eggs, and garlic are all good sources of this essential trace mineral!
+Selenium is another trace mineral that your body uses to fight off infections.
+It’s also excellent for your vision because of its ability to neutralize free radicals, thereby preventing damage to your lens and macula.
+Glaucoma patients also often have low selenium levels.
+Selenium may also help your body absorb vitamin E. Fish, red meats, chicken, liver, eggs, and garlic are all good sources of this essential trace mineral.

 Vitamin A

 Vitamin A is one of the most important vitamins for healthy eyes, as our retinas need it to function well.
-It is so essential to your eyes’ health that without it, some people develop night blindness.
-Vitamin A foods are easy to spot as they are usually the brightest yellows, oranges, and dark green foods.
-For example, carrots, spinach, and sweet potatoes will help you get your daily vitamin A fix!
+In fact, some people with vitamin A deficiencies develop night blindness.
+Vitamin A foods are easy to spot, as they are usually the brightest yellow, orange, and dark green foods.
+For example, carrots, spinach, and sweet potatoes are all full of this essential vitamin.

 Vitamin C